enszrlu/guidememaybe/project-definition.md

 Summarise recent and historical information about Big Ben in English.
 Include only facts that are verifiable from current reliable sources.

 - 1. Translate if needed
-  2. Use OpenAI’s /v1/audio/speech API to generate an MP3 audio response of the summary
+  2. Use OpenAI's /v1/audio/speech API to generate an MP3 audio response of the summary
   3. Return a structured response:
   4. {
   5. "summary": "Big Ben, completed in 1859, is the nickname for the Great Bell in the Elizabeth Tower at the north end of the Palace of Westminster in London.
 It is one of the most prominent symbols of the United Kingdom...",